 The headband itself is made of a silky soft fleece material that is comfortable to wear all night.
 Some people say that it slips down on them, or turns causing the speakers to move, but they just might not have the correct size for their head.
 Start with a Medium size SleepPhone and go from there.

-Let’s say you tried both headphones and ear plugs for sleeping, but just cannot get comfortable enough to get a full nights sleep.
+White Noise Machines – Let’s say you tried both headphones and earplugs for sleeping, but just cannot get comfortable enough to get a full night’s sleep.
 You don’t have to give up.
-There is noise cancelling technology called white noise machines for sleeping.
+There is noise-canceling technology called white noise machines for sleeping.

 Basically, these devices produce a sound called white noise that helps mask out background noise like streets, voices, and the dreaded snoring.
 With the background noise muted or greatly reduced, it gives your mind a chance to relax and stop focusing on those sound patterns, allowing you to get the rest you need and deserve.